dcouch440/pizza-parlor/README.md

 Expect: new Menu().toEqual(Menu {parmigiano: Array(5), whiteCheddar: Array(5), brie: Array(5), onion: Array(5), olive: Array(5), …})

 Describe: Menu.prototype.setParmigiano()
-Test: 'It will add parmigiano to the total price until 3 totals'
+Test: 'It will add parmigiano to the total price until 3 total items are added.
+Cost 5'
-Expect: menu.setParmigiano().toEqual({totalCost: 5})
+Expect: menu.setParmigiano().toEqual({totalCost: 15})

 Describe: Menu.prototype.setWhiteCheddar()
-Test: 'It will add parmigiano to the total price'
+Test: 'It will add white cheddar to the total price until 3 total items are added.
+Cost 3'
-Expect: menu.setParmigiano().toEqual({totalCost: 5})
+Expect: menu.setParmigiano().toEqual({totalCost: 9})

 // Describe: Sizes()
 // Test: 'It will create an object to hold all the pizza sizes'